-Trolltunga (Troll’s Tongue) is one of the most spectacular cliffs in Norway.
+Trolltunga (the Troll’s Tongue) is one of the most spectacular cliffs in Norway.
 Formed about 10,000 years ago by glacier erosion and balancing 700 metres above lake Ringedalsvatnet, Trolltunga has become a must-see for many visitors to Norway.
 It’s not just the view that’s the highlight though, with a long and rewarding hike up and down.

 Unlike some of Norway’s other scenic viewpoints, this one isn’t sitting on the side of a road.
 The hike to Trolltunga is tough.
 The trip to the top and back takes a whole day and is over 20 kilometers long.
-You’ll need an early start and the first couple of kilometres involve a steep climb.
-But with some preparation and planning you'll soon be enjoying that breathtaking view with a big sense of accomplishment.
+You’ll need an early start and the first couple of kilometers involve a steep climb.
+But with some preparation and planning you’ll soon be enjoying that breathtaking view with a big sense of accomplishment.